John W. Tukey

 We know about

-but its too easy to
+but it’s too easy to

 make a mistake